-A portion of the Rotary Riverfront Trail will be closed during construction.
-The eastern portion of the path, between the bridge and the sand plant, will close in late August or early September.
-It is expected to remain closed until early 2019.
-An official closure date will be posted here as soon as it is available.
+As a part of the construction, a portion of the Rotary Riverfront Trail will be closed starting on Monday, September 12.
+The eastern portion of the path, between the bridge and the sand plant, will remain closed until early 2019.

 The project was awarded to Alberici in June 2016 for approximately $63 million ($62,950,000.00)